argoproj/argo-rollouts/docs/features/canary/plugins.md

 - Using a Kubernetes volume mount with a shared volume such as NFS, EBS, etc.
 - Building the plugin into the rollouts controller container

-Then you can use the configmap to point to the plugin executable file location.
+Then you can use the ConfigMap to point to the plugin executable file location.
 Example:

 ```yaml
 apiVersion: v1